 In support of the local community and to further reduce our carbon footprint, we purchase locally produced breads, meats, and other products for use in our restaurants.
 We originally furnished our entire Midtown Brewery & Biergarten Taste Room with used furniture from local antique stores.
 Our Grove Brewery & Bierhall tables and benches were made from local, storm-damaged wood that was salvaged by St. Louis’ Goebel & Co.
 Furniture, and our bar stools were crafted by St. Louis boutique craftsman Mwanzi.
 Additionally, we keep harmful chemical use to a minimum and purchase natural cleaning products when possible.

 Our Grove location has a full kitchen, with a bit broader selection, from salads to sandwiches to oysters.

-Urban Chestnut's fourth brewery is located in the Hallertau region of southern Germany, near our Brewmaster's home town.
+Urban Chestnut's third brewery is located in the Hallertau region of southern Germany, near our Brewmaster's home town.